rom1nux/mtkimg/readme.txt

     5 - "mtkimg" (mtkimg.exe) is ready into "build" directory

-    6 - You can copy and paste it into your bin directory or the working directory you want.
+    6 - You can copy and paste it into your bin directory or the working directory you working on.

     Look at "src/readme.txt" for more information about using mtkimg.